Azure-Samples/contoso-chat/docs/workshop/in-person-starts/MSAITour-2024-Skillable.md

 Open a new private browser in your workstation.

 1. Copy the instructions link to the browser and navigate to it.
-1. In the "Before You Begin" section, **Select the Microsoft Ignite tab**
+1. In the "Before You Begin" section, **Select the Microsoft AI Tour tab**
 1. Leave this browser open and follow the instructions for the lab.

 ## 2. Azure Credentials